ichtrojan/essential-kit/README.md

 Aren't you tired of remembering all the essential packages you need just to craft a simple application, well this is for you.

 ## What you get
-* MVC Folder Structure
+* MVC Folder Structure 🐙
 * Form/Form Validation (would be ready in Beta 2)
-* Database Models (MongoDB Available for now)
+* Database Models (MongoDB Available for now) 💾
-* Authentication (would be available in Beta 2/3)
+* Authentication (would be available in Beta 2/3) 🔐
 * Pug Templating engine (You can change it if you want to)
-* CSRF Protection
+* CSRF Protection 🔑
+* Working Favicon 😎

 ## Installation
 * clone the repo (would publish to npm soon)